Mānoa Heritage Center

 Emily Fay

-Development Officer (Part-time)
+Development Officer (Part time)

 Emily has worked in advancement for 25+ years.
 Prior to joining MHC, she worked for the University of Hawaiʻi Foundation for many academic areas including Lyon Arboretum and Hawai‘inuiākea School of Hawaiian Knowledge.
 She loves working for MHC because she believes that stewarding Hawaiʻi’s native plants, preserving this historic site, and sharing the cultural history of Hawai’i and its plants is crucial to everyone doing their part to preserve our fragile environment.